openssl/openssl/INSTALL.md

 For security reasons the default system location is by default not writable for unprivileged users.
 So for the final installation step administrative privileges are required.
-The default system location and the procedure to obtain administrative privileges depends on the operating sytem.
+The default system location and the procedure to obtain administrative privileges depends on the operating system.
 It is recommended to compile and test OpenSSL with normal user privileges and use administrative privileges only for the final installation step.